MAA28/Abi/English/Mixed Tenses.md

 | Geht er gerne zur Schule?
 Nein, er geht nicht gerne zur Schule.        | Is he going to school?
 No, he doesnt go to school.                 |
 | Wirst du morgen bei Gerit übernachten?
 Ja, wir werden viel Spaß haben. | Will you sleep at Gerit's tomorrow?
 Yes, I will have a lot of fun. |
 | Warst du letzten Dienstag krank?                                       | Where you ill on Tuesday?                                          |
+# Mixed Tenses II
+## Tenses
+1. Correct
+2. Must be simple past
+3. no have
+4. simple past
+5. just left
+6. Correct
+7. wasn't at work
+8. Correct
+## Verbs
+1. Have you seen her?
+2. When I got home last night, I was very tired and I went straight to bed.
+3. George wasn't very well last week.
+4. The house was very quiet when I got home.
+Everybody had gone to bed.
+5. Mr Clark has worked in the bank for 15 years.
+Then he gave up.
+6. Molly lives in Dublin.
+She has lived there all her life.
+7. Did you go to the cinema last night?
+Yes, but it was a mistake.
+The film was awful.
+8. My grandfather died thrity years ago.
+I never met him.
+9. I don't know Carol's husband.
+I never met him.
+10. We were driving along the road when we saw a car which broke down, so we stopped to see if we could help.